Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-09:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-07-09:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-07-09:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
+- **2025-07-10:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.